amarpan/how-to-install-and-configure-zshell/README.md

 {{< /note >}}

 ## Change Zsh Theme
-By default, the zsh theme is set to `robbyrussell`.
+By default, the zsh theme is set to `robbyrussell`, the name of the founder of Oh My Zsh.
 However, this is rather plain and there are over 100+ included themes with a wide assortment of colors and styles to choose from.

 For example, here are 3 uniquely different themes to choose from: